 For instance, if you learn how to work hard, persist, develop discipline, and use your mind to attract whatever you want, you will attract money easily.
 Furthermore, if you focus on building exceptional skills, people will pay you lots of money for them.

-However, you’ll die poor and miserable if you make money your end goal because you’ll be moving from one career to another hoping to make more money.
-You’ll always focus on the fastest ways to get money, and you’ll avoid taking your time and effort to find the slow but sure ways of getting money.
+However, you’ll die poor and miserable if you make money your end goal because you’ll be moving from one job to another with the hope of making more money.
+You’ll also focus on the fastest ways to get money.
 Besides this, you’ll make fake friends because you’ll use money as the determinant of whether someone can be your friend or not, and you’ll end up in a miserable relationship because you’ll choose your partner based on how much he or she earns.

 The ultimate goal of life is not making money.
 The primary goal of life is to strengthen our connection with Infinite Intelligence/God, build our inner lives, and understand the world.
 Ancient man built pyramids, performed miracles, understood the language of the stars, and did many things we can’t do today because he never made money the end-goal.
-He could see the future, talk to the dead, and perform white magic because he mainly focused on tapping into God’s intelligence and connecting with Mother Earth.
-Besides ancient man, the people who made the greatest discoveries never made money the end-goal.
-Instead, they focused on creating inventions that could help the world.
+He could see the future, talk to the dead, and perform white magic because he focused on tapping into cosmic consciousness and connecting with Mother Earth.
+Besides ancient man, the people who made the greatest discoveries never made money their end-goal.
+Instead, they focused on creating inventions that would help the world.

-Which do you believe is a good goal?
+Which do you believe is the best goal?
 Establishing your connection with universal intelligence and downloading all the wisdom necessary for understanding the world and getting whatever you want, or becoming as rich as Rockefeller?

 “Monetary wealth is absolutely attainable in this world but having it as your main goal can distract you and keep you from doing something even greater.” – Why Money Should Never Be Your End Goal, Robert Gordon